Introduction

 Sources of Finance and Service Range

 Due to its unique organizational structure, Asian Paints raises its money through grants and investments.
 Additionally, foreign partners, presented by fashion, constructions, and some other brands and known as angel investors, are interested in investing money in the business (Bonini et al., 2018).
 Companies that provide startups with seed capital are known as seed funding firms.
 Organizations called venture capital funds to pool large sums of money and invest it in new businesses.
 New products will be created as the company sells out of its current offerings.
 The company’s financial stability also has a great impact on the quality of manufactured products.
-In Appendix, Table 1 is presented, which demonstrates the percentage of money Asian Paints acquired from investors and grants.
+Table 1 demonstrates the percentage of money Asian Paints acquired from investors and grants.

 Product Portfolio